Retention Policies Are a Key Part of Any Data Compliant Business But Where Do You Start?

 - Files are copied/sent to someone on a particular day or at a certain time

-Document retention policies are fully compliant and secure, ensuring that any files that are moved, copied or deleted are only visible to those with the right permissions.
-They save you and your employees the hassle of searching through old files and having to choose what to do with each individual document.
+Document retention policies are designed to aid compliance and ensure data security.
+As a company, you need to know that any files that are moved, copied or deleted are only visible to those with the right permissions.
+They save you and your employees the hassle of manually searching through old files and having to choose what to do with each individual document.

 Document Retention: Which Files Should Be Kept?

 Depending on what sector you are in, the service or product you provide and the documents you work with, the files you need to store will differ.
-Here are just a few:
+Here are just a few examples of the types of documents you might typically deal with:

 - Business contracts